Outbidding and Outbluffing Elite Humans: Mastering Liar's Poker via Self-Play and Reinforcement Learning: Algorithm and Training

 To train agents to play Liar's Poker, we used the regularized Nash dynamics (R-NaD) actor-critic algorithm of \citet{rnad-perolat21a}, which implements follow the regularized leader (FoReL) dynamics with an additional regularization term on the game reward to train agents to play sequential, imperfect information games, providing strong guarantees on convergence to Nash equilibrium in the 2-player setting. \citet{Stratego} combined R-NaD with a deep neural network architecture to build the DeepNash AI to play Stratego, a 2-player capture the flag board game.

-We apply the R-NaD algorithm, available through OpenSpiel \citep{lanctot2019openspiel}, to Liar's Poker.
-As shown in \cite{etessami2007complexity} and \citet{daskalakis2009computing}, computing a Nash equilibrium for three or more players is difficult and, in any case, does not provide the same worst-case guarantees as in the two-player zero-sum setting \citep{ShohamLeytonBrown09}.
-To our knowledge, this is the first attempt to extend R-NaD to the multi-player setting.
-Since R-NaD implements a multi-agent sharing-policy approach, it supports the addition of agents without the need to modify the algorithm; the agents share a single policy network, and each training step incorporates the steps and outcomes from all self-playing agents.
-Using a multi-agent, multi-policy approach (e.g. \citet{shi2022}) would likely yield performance gains, but was outside the scope of our research.
+As shown in \citet{etessami2007complexity} and \citet{daskalakis2009computing}, computing a Nash equilibrium for three or more players is difficult and, in any case, does not provide the same worst-case guarantees as in the 2-player zero-sum setting \citep{ShohamLeytonBrown09}.
+While R-NaD does not guarantee convergence in a multi-player setting \citep{rnad-perolat21a}, the basic approach of regularized policy optimization via self-play generalizes naturally, and we adapt the two-player R-NaD implementation from OpenSpiel \citep{lanctot2019openspiel}, to this end.
+To our knowledge, this is the first study of R-NaD's performance in a multi-player setting.

+We experiment with two multi-player generalizations of R-NaD: (1) a direct extension that preserves the regularization scaling and value network architecture of 2-player R-NaD and simply collects trajectories via self-play between $N$ players, and (2) an extension which scales the opponents' regularization terms by $-\frac{1}{N-1}$ to force each entropy window's regularized game to remain strictly zero-sum, and expands the value network to output one value per player position.
+Empirically, both methods produced the same long-term best response score, and results reported in the body correspond to the direct approach.

-The network consists of a simple, fully-connected multi-layer perceptron (MLP), which takes as input a fixed-size representation of the game state (see Appendix \ref{appx:NN} for details) and outputs a vector of logits specifying a distribution over possible actions: either a feasible bid or a challenge.
-The MLP includes multiple hidden layers with two output layers, a policy head and a value head.
-We implemented Liar's Poker in OpenSpiel and made several customizations in a fork of OpenSpiel, adding features like learning-rate scheduling and logging of batch and network statistics.
-We also built application code for training and evaluation, as well as CLIs for interactive play against trained agents in a multi-player setting against a combination of human, LLM, and custom-model opponents.
-Appendix \ref{appx:NN} includes more information on the details of our neural network architecture and optimization approach.
+Our network consists of a simple, fully-connected multi-layer perceptron (MLP), which takes as input a fixed-size representation of the game state and outputs a vector of logits specifying a distribution over possible actions: either a feasible bid or a challenge.
+The MLP consists of a shared torso of two hidden layers with separate policy and value heads.
+We provide further details around the training configurations and compare the two multi-player approaches in Appendix~\ref{appx:NN}.